pynomaly/mecoda-inat/README.md

 # Models

-The models are defined using objects from [Pydantic] (https://pydantic-docs.helpmanual.io/).
+The models are defined using objects from [Pydantic](https://pydantic-docs.helpmanual.io/).
 Type validation of all attributes is done and data can be extracted with the `dict` or` json` method.

 ## Observation